s6hib/Chore-Tracker-API/v2_manual_test_results.md

 }'

 {
-  "message": "Payment status for roommate 1 on bill 2 updated to paid."
+  "message": "Payment status for roommate 1 on bill 4 updated to paid."
 }

-DID A DIFFERENT BILL AND ROOMMATE THAN ALICE

 UPDATE BILL
 curl -X 'PATCH' \